About the PCLL

 Many local judges and practitioners participate in our programme as advocacy assessors and part-time tutors.
 The knowledge and exposure that our students acquire in the PCLL programme are invaluable to their future legal careers in Hong Kong.

-To be eligible for admission to the PCLL, an applicant must at least have completed their Bachelor of Laws (LL.B.) or equivalent legal studies either in Hong Kong or other common law jurisdictions, or have passed the Common Professional Examinations (CPE or CPEC) of Hong Kong or of England and Wales or equivalent or (iii) the Advanced Diploma for Legal Executives (Graduate Level) (HKU SPACE).
+To be eligible for admission to the PCLL, an applicant must at least have passed (i) their Bachelor of Laws (LLB) or equivalent legal studies either in Hong Kong or other common law jurisdictions, or (ii) the Common Professional Examinations (CPE or CPEC) of Hong Kong or of England and Wales or equivalent or (iii) the Advanced Diploma for Legal Executives (Graduate Level) (HKU SPACE).

 Applicants will have to demonstrate competence in the following nine 'Core' subjects: Contract, Tort, Constitutional Law, Criminal Law, Land Law, Equity, Evidence, Business Associations, and Commercial Law; and three 'Top-up' subjects: Hong Kong Constitutional Law, Hong Kong Legal System and Hong Kong Land Law.
 Only the Hong Kong Conversion Examination Board can determine whether your law degree is eligible for the PCLL.
 To determine the eligibility of your law degree or if you have any questions regarding this requirement, please contact:

-In addition, all applicants (including native English speakers) must take the International English Language Testing System (IELTS) test (the Academic module) and submit the band score obtained as soon as possible and in no case later than the first Friday of August each year, i.e. for a 2021 application, you must submit the IELTS test results by 6 August 2021.
-No further extension on IELTS submission will be allowed.
+In addition, all applicants (including native English speakers) must take the International English Language Testing System (IELTS) test (the Academic module) and submit the band score obtained as soon as possible and in no case later than the first Friday of August each year, i.e. for a 2023 application, you must submit the IELTS test results by 4 August 2023 (the “Transcript Deadline.”)
+No further extension to submit your IELTS test results will be allowed.
 No other English language test (e.g. TOEFL) will be accepted.
 We do not accept IELTS tests taken online; you must attend one of the authorized IELTS test centres to take your IELTS test.

 A minimum standard of the IELTS test must be achieved as a requirement for admission to the PCLL.
 At present the prescribed minimum IELTS overall band score is 7.
 This is a requirement of the Hong Kong Standing Committee on Legal Education and Training.
 No exemptions will be granted.
-The Department of Professional Legal Education accepts an IELTS test result as valid where it is obtained within three years of the application deadline, i.e. for a 2021 application, the test date shown on the Test Report Form cannot be earlier than 30 April 2018.
+Faculty of Law accepts an IELTS test result as valid where it is obtained within three years of the application deadline, i.e. for a 2023 application, the test date shown on the IELTS Test Report Form cannot be earlier than 28 April 2020.